Retrieval Augmented Generation (RAG) Examples & Best Practices

 !
 Disclaimer: IT experts, please hold on.
 This is a step-by-step guide for decision-makers to learn how and why to utilize retrieval augmented generation (RAG) and advanced technology to optimize management processes, digitalize and automate their business.
-Here you will find the general principles of retrieval augmented generation (RAG) systems, sprinkled with insights on the benefits, limitations and a unique use case bringing RAG and role-based access control together to adhere to your organizational governance.
-For those seeking more in-depth technical information, stay tuned for our next article starring Michael Weber, ValueMiner´s CTO.
+Here you will find the general principles of retrieval augmented generation (RAG) systems, examples and unique best practices.

 Why is retrieval augmented generation (RAG) important for your company?